valderman/haste-compiler/README.md

     $ hastec -O2 -fglasgow-exts myprog.hs

-haste also has its own set of command line arguments.
+Haste also has its own set of command line arguments.
 Invoke it with --help to read more about them.

 Reactive web EDSL